 Michigan’s tallest waterfall is within a remote location of the state’s stunning Upper Peninsula.
 Douglass Houghton Falls, named after Michigan’s first recognized geologist, wows visitors with a dramatic 110-foot drop.

 With loose rock and the steep gorge cut by hundreds of years of tumbling water, hiking to Douglass Houghton Falls is restricted.
-Further hiking trails are in development to provide more access to the state’s tallest waterfall and hopefully soon it will a Michigan State Park.
+Further hiking trails are in development to provide more access to the state’s tallest waterfall, and soon it may be a Michigan State Park.

 A common way to access the waterfall is from Hammel Creek.
 However, even confident hikers should take precautions as the path goes over downed trees and plenty of mud.